esbudylin/corpuscula/README.md

 # corpuscula

-A single-page tool for formatting Russian National Corpus data into Russian Wiktionary template.
+A single-page tool for formatting Russian National Corpus data into Russian Wiktionary templates.

 ## Setup